 The orchid family currently has over 28,000 species, making it one of the largest families of flowering plants in the world!

 How Long Do Orchids Live?
-The Life Cycle of an Orchid
+The Lifespan and Life Cycle of an Orchid

 Observing this process might make you worried your whole plant is dying, but it’s just a part of the flowering process, and completely normal.